vectorquantized/100daysofcuda/src/day_31/flash_attention_kernel.md

 ##### Kernel Design spec

+Our goal is to design a kernel that:
+1. Avoids excessive memory accesses to HBM.
+2. Efficiently loads and computes QK^T in shared memory.
+3. Applies softmax in a numerically stable, online fashion.
+4. Computes the final weighted sum with V without explicitly materializing intermediate matrices.

 Inorder to implement this kernel, we'd need a way to load the blocks of Q, K and V matrices in the shared memory then compute their dot product, apply softmax and compute dot product with value block.
 So, let's see the functions that we could implement:

 * `load_qkv_blocks` will load $Q$, $K$ and $V$ in shared memory by block.
 * `compute_dot_product` will compute $QK^T$
 * A function that computes online softmax, `update_softmax_state` Note that we perform the softmax statistics update and multiplication with V in one go as follows:
 ```cpp
 T scale_prev = exp(m_prev - m_new) / l_new;
 T scale_new = exp(qk - m_new) / l_new;